|© 2008 -2018 Yellowstone Wildlife Cabins | All Rights Reserved

 Yellowstone has both warm and cool days, cool to cold nights, with frost possible.
 Days are getting shorter, and

-the weather is variable, with snow almost guaranteed sometime near the Park's closing date.
-Warm layers are
+the weather is variable, with snow almost guaranteed sometime near November.
+Warm layers are recommended,

-recommended, wool and synthetics, hat, gloves and warm socks (in case).
-Bring shorts too, because our Indian
+wool and synthetics, hat, gloves and warm socks (in case).
+Bring shorts too, because our Indian summer is

 Winter (November - April).